 "It's easy to blame Elsevier, right?
 It's just bullshit.
 Elsevier doesn't prevent anyone from doing anything.
 Scientists do this themselves!"

-He remained at Harvard for graduate school, unlocking the three-dimensional structures of proteins.
-In 1996, around the time he got his Ph.D. in biophysics, Eisen learned of a thrilling new technology.
+Eisen remained at Harvard for graduate school, unlocking the three-dimensional structures of proteins.
+In 1996, around the time he got his Ph.D. in biophysics, he learned of a thrilling new technology.
 David Botstein, a celebrated scientist who was in Boston on business, showed him a DNA microarray, or "gene chip," developed by his colleague Pat Brown at Stanford.

 Brown had developed a robotic dispenser that could deposit minute quantities of tens of thousands of individual genes onto a single glass slide (the chip).
 By flooding the slide with fluorescently labeled genetic material derived from a living sample—say, a tumor—and seeing which parts of the chip it adhered to, a researcher could get a big-picture glimpse of which genes were being expressed in the tumor cells.
 "My eyes were opened by a new way of doing biology," Eisen remembers.

 After a slight diversion—he was hired as the summer announcer for the Columbia Mules, a minor-league baseball team in Tennessee—Eisen joined Brown's team as a postdoctoral fellow.
 "More than anything, his lab influenced the idea of thinking big and not being hemmed in by traditional ways people do things," he says.
 "Pat is, by an order of magnitude, the most creative scientist I've ever worked with.
 He's just in another plane.
 The lab was kind of in some ways a chaotic mess, but in an academic lab, this is great.
 We had a technology with an unlimited potential to do new stuff, mixed with a bunch of hard-driving, creative, smart, interesting people.
 It made it just an awesome place to be."